bericp1/splitwise2slack/README.md

 ### The Front-end

-The front-end administrative panel available at `/` when the server is running is used to manage the links.
+The front-end administrative panel available at `/` when the server is running is used to manage the links and is password protected (or, at least, the API is).
+The password is set via the `SECRET` environment/config variable.
+The secret/password, when entered correctly, is stored in the browser via cookies so it doesn't have to be re-entered every time.

 ### Links